Ketogenic Diet Plan Overview

 Okay, I “fell off the wagon” and cheated.
 How long will it take me to get back into ketosis now?

-It can take 48 to 72 hours if you’re lucky, but it could be as much as a week.
+It can take 48 to 72 hours if you’re lucky, but it could take as long as 1 week.
 Now, if you’re in your twenties and pretty healthy, you’ll bounce right back in a day.
 When you’re older and working on repairing a broken metabolism, it will take longer.

 I started the keto diet about a week ago.
 Now I’m tired constantly.
 What do I do?